Originally published June 17, 2022

 When an international team of researchers set out to analyze sediment cores extracted in southern Greece, all their previous theories went out of the window.

 It turns out that marketplaces composed of smaller sellers prevailed in Greece dating back to as early as 1,000 BC.
 The researchers identified a significant agricultural and grapevine production shift around this period with evidence pointing toward a thriving small market economy.
 These smaller and medium-scale merchants were wine sellers, cereal merchants, pottery dealers, and jewelers.
+They functioned much like modern small businesses and played a vital role in supporting the local economy.

 The rise of these independent merchants correlated strongly with an increase in the overall prosperity of the people.
+Their efforts drove early forms of economic growth and paved the way for increased job creation, improved cash flow, and enhanced quality of life.

 Civilizations embracing free trade enjoyed broader population-wide engagement as trade benefits were distributed amongst the citizens rather than concentrated in the hands of kings, pharaohs, and emperors.
 These civilizations also witnessed safer life, better health, less poverty, and broader civic engagement.
+These economic indicators resemble what today’s business owners and small business administration initiatives strive to achieve through entrepreneurship and innovation.

 While researchers widely believe ancient Greece to be the biggest trade economy in early history, it isn’t the only region that had a massive impact on a global scale.